Lawyer, Partner - Montréal

 Represented a corporation in a contract dispute involving the Copyright Act and the Act respecting the Development of Quebec Firms in the Book Industry.

-Represented hospitals and health & social services centres, as well as their employees, in civil liability matters.
+Represented hospitals and health & social services centres, as well as their employees, in the area of civil and professional liability.

 Represented a federal and a provincial Crown corporation in defence against various class actions.

-Represented on a pro bono basis a not-for-profit organization in a constitutional law case involving physician-assisted dying.
+Represented on a pro bono, on two occasions, basis a not-for-profit organization in a constitutional law case involving physician-assisted dying.